-Substantial tax benefits can be achieved when you make a gift of your residence to Sexual Assault Center.
-Speak with your attorney, accountant or estate planner to learn about the tax benefits of making a gift of real property.
+Substantial tax benefits can be achieved when you make a gift of your residence to the Sexual Assault Center.
+Speak with your attorney, accountant or estate planner to learn about the tax benefits of making a gift of real estate.

 There are other estate planning options that can give you an immediate tax deduction while providing you and/or a loved one with investment income for life.

 Irrevocable trusts (such as charitable trusts) allow you to exchange low basis, highly appreciated assets for income in the form of an annuity or a percentage of the fair market value of the assets.
 A gift of highly appreciated assets to the Sexual Assault Center offers both a tremendous future benefit to the Center and a significant tax advantage for you, since no capital gains tax is incurred when the assets are sold.
 Once investment changes are made, you can specify how income and principal are to be distributed to you and your family during your lifetime.
 These trusts offer the benefit of:

 Providing income for life to you and your family (annuity)

 Providing a current income tax deduction

 Reducing future estate taxes

 Other irrevocable trusts, such as Life Insurance Trusts, can also provide remarkable estate planning benefits for you as well as endowment benefits for the Sexual Assault Center.